Enhancing Cosmological Constraints by Two-dimensional $\beta$-cosmic-web Weighted Angular Correlation Functions: Datasets

 \subsection{PATCHY Mocks}

-The PATCHY mock catalogs (\citealt{Kitaura+etal+2016}) combine efficient structure formation models with local, nonlinear, and scale-dependent stochastic biasing to generate realistic dark matter halo distributions.
-These mocks are constructed using augmented Lagrangian perturbation theory (2LPT for large scales plus spherical collapse for small scales), which evolves Gaussian density fluctuations into a full dark matter density field while self-consistently calculating peculiar velocities.
-The catalogs are carefully calibrated against the high-precision BigMultiDark N-body simulation( \citealt{Kitaura+etal+2014,Rodr'iguez-Torres+etal+2016}) (contains $3840^3$ particles in a volume of $(2.5 h^{-1}{\rm Gpc})^3$ with $\Lambda$CDM parameters: $\Omega_m=0.307, \Omega_b=0.048, \sigma_8=0.82, n_s=0.96, h=0.67$) through an analytic statistical biasing models.
+The PATCHY mock catalogs~\citep{Kitaura+etal+2016} combine efficient structure formation models with local, nonlinear, and scale-dependent stochastic biasing to generate realistic DM halo distributions.
+These mocks are constructed using augmented Lagrangian perturbation theory (2LPT for large scales plus spherical collapse for small scales), which evolves Gaussian density fluctuations into a full DM density field while self-consistently calculating peculiar velocities.
+The catalogs are carefully calibrated against the high-precision BigMultiDark N-body simulation~\citep{Kitaura+etal+2014,Rodr'iguez-Torres+etal+2016}, which contains $3840^3$ particles in a volume of $(2.5~h^{-1}{\rm Gpc})^3$ and adopts a $\Lambda$CDM cosmology with parameters $\Omega_m=0.307$, $\Omega_b=0.048$, $\sigma_8=0.82$, $n_s=0.96$, and $h=0.67$.
+The calibration is performed using analytic statistical biasing models.

-For our analysis, we project the 3D PATCHY simulations into six distinct 2D shell layers matching the CMASS-NGC observational slices.
-To save the computational cost, we only used the first 300 realizations from the total 2,048 PATCHY mock realizations, which are enough for this simple proof-of-concept work.
-These mocks are used to compute the covariance matrices for the $\beta$-cosmic-web weighted angular correlation functions (MACF).
+For our analysis, we project the 3D PATCHY simulations into six distinct 2D shell layers that correspond to the CMASS-NGC observational slices.
+To reduce computational cost, we use only the first 300 realizations out of the total 2048 PATCHY mocks, which is sufficient for this proof-of-concept study.
+These mocks are then employed to compute the covariance matrices for the MACFs.